logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 ##### Install the Logz.io Serilog sink

-Install `Serilog.Sinks.Logz.Io` by running the following command in the Package Manager Console:
+Install `Serilog.Sinks.Logz.Io` using Nuget or by running the following command in the Package Manager Console:

 ```shell
 PM> Install-Package Serilog.Sinks.Logz.Io
 ```
-or by using Nuget

 ##### Configure the sink

 There are 2 ways to use Serilog: